Pumpapa/minimalmagic/content/TRS/Patterns-TramFromScratch.md

 ---
 In Tram.1, only the first five characters in a function name are significant (plus the fact whether they are longer or not; four in variables).
 But TRAM.1 doesn't check this: if two distinct function names are used, the first five characters of which are equal, then they are encoded to the same value.

-To avoid bugs, a checker is needed which checks if this occurs in an input TRS.
+To avoid bugs, a checker is needed, which checks if this occurs in an input TRS.
 Program `EncChecker` checks all variables and functions and warns if unequal identifiers will be encoded the same.

-`EncChecker` uses the scanner / parser we have described in [Section Converting from C to Tram (Scanner/Parser)](/trs/convertingctotram/) and auxiliary modules `Strings`, `Lists`.
+`EncChecker` uses the scanner/parser we have described in [Section Converting from C to Tram (Scanner/Parser)](/trs/convertingctotram/) and auxiliary modules `Strings`, `Lists`.
 All code can be found in the [TRAM.1 Github repository](https://github.com/BabelfishNL/Tram.git).

-Our purpose in describing `EncChecker` is not only to document that tool, but mostly to discuss a few term rewriting programming patterns.
+Our purpose in describing `EncChecker` is not only to document that tool but mostly to discuss a few term rewriting programming patterns.

 Given a TRS, function `encchk` should indicate which functions or variables are used which differ and yet are encoded the same.
 We do not focus on generating nice user-oriented output.
-Instead, `encchk` will output a list of all identifiers used in a program, and will place unequal identifiers that lead to the same value (encoding) next to each other, preceded by `$$` (which is not a legal identifier and therefore easily recognized).
+Instead, `encchk` will output a list of all identifiers used in a program and will place unequal identifiers that lead to the same value (encoding) next to each other, preceded by `$$` (which is not a legal identifier and therefore easily recognized).

 That is, given a text file, the term `encchk(scan(%1))` would produce such a list.

 # Pattern: Initializing Local Variables
 Tram has no local variables, and yet, some functions need auxiliary data structures, which must be initialized.
-Inside module `EncChecker` a list of all identifiers must be maintained, which is initialized to the empty list.
+Inside module `EncChecker`, a list of all identifiers must be maintained, which is initialized to the empty list.

 ```Prolog
 encchk(T) = ck(T,eol);
 ```

-The meta-trem representation produced by `scan` generates four types:
+The meta-term representation produced by `scan` generates four types:

 1. `trm(F,As)` for symbol `F` and argument list `As`
 1. `arg(A,As)` for argument (term) `A` and argument list `As`